Effects of mean-field momentum dependence on pion production in intermediate-energy heavy-ion collisions: Summary and outlook

 \section{Summary and outlook}

 We have investigated how the momentum dependence of the nucleon mean-field potential influences pion production in intermediate-energy HICs by using the lattice Boltzmann-Uehling-Uhlenbeck transport model with extended Skyrme interactions named N5LO Skyrme pseudopotential.
-Three representative interactions, SP10, SP10-FL, and SP10-MID, are constructed to span the range from strong to vanishing momentum dependence.
+Three representative interactions, SP$10$, SP$10$-FL, and SP$10$-MID, are constructed to span the range from strong to vanishing momentum dependence.
 Employing an updated $NN\rightarrow N\Delta$ cross section and simulating Au+Au reactions at $\sqrt{s_{\rm{NN}}}=2.4$ GeV, we find that stronger momentum dependence systematically suppresses pion yields, while weaker or momentum-independent mean fields enhance them.

-A detailed dynamical analysis reveals that the suppression of the pion yield originates from the nucleon momentum fractionation effect, namely, a stronger momentum dependence lowers the fraction of high-momentum nucleons during the compression in heavy-ion collisions, thereby reducing the average invariant mass in nucleon-nucleon inelastic scattering and, consequently, the production of $\Delta$-resonances and pions.
+A detailed dynamical analysis reveals that the suppression of the pion yield originates from the modification of nucleon momentum distributions, namely, a stronger momentum dependence in the nucleon mean-field potentials lowers the fraction of high-momentum nucleons during the compression in heavy-ion collisions, thereby reducing the average invariant mass in nucleon-nucleon inelastic scattering and, consequently, the production of $\Delta$-resonances and pions.

 These findings underscore the importance of the momentum-dependence of nucleon potentials in the studies of intermediate-energy HICs.
-They further highlight the nucleon momentum fractionation effect as a key microscopic mechanism that links the momentum dependence of the nuclear mean field to pion observables and, ultimately, to constraints on the high-density nuclear matter equation of state.
+They further highlight mean-field-induced modification of nucleon high-momentum phase space as a key microscopic mechanism that links the momentum dependence of the nuclear mean field to pion observables and, ultimately, to constraints on the high-density nuclear matter equation of state.